Tools to Market: developing new predator control technology

 About the programme

-The Predator Free 2050 (PF2050) Tools to Market Programme seeks to invest in the accelerated development of new and existing predator control tools and technology by designers and engineers across New Zealand.
+The Predator Free 2050 Tools to Market Programme invests in the accelerated development of new and existing predator control tools and technology by designers, scientists, inventors and engineers across New Zealand.

-The purpose of the Programme is to make smarter, safer and more effective tools and technology available to the Predator Free 2050 community within a one to five-year timeframe.
+The purpose of the programme is to make smarter, safer and more effective tools and technology available to the Predator Free 2050 community.
+We need new tools to achieve a Predator Free 2050 as the current toolbox for predator control and eradication is limited.

-- Expand predator control so a range of tools are available for different environments and situations.
+• Expand the range of predator control tools for different environments and situations.

-Since launching, Tools to Market has completed two rounds of procurement, in 2017 and 2019.
+Since launching, Tools to Market has completed three rounds of procurement, in 2017, 2019 and 2022.
 Projects underway or completed are outlined below.

 Projects underway